 Exploring Gion

-Here’s my video of Gion, the geisha district of Kyoto.
-A great area to explore and see lots of traditional Japanese wooden houses (machiya) and old streets.
+Gion is the geisha district of Kyoto.
+It’s a lovely area to explore and see lots of traditional Japanese wooden houses (machiya) and old streets.

-I loved exploring Gion and soaking up the atmosphere.
+I love just wandering around the old streets of Gion and soaking up the atmosphere.
 If you want to see beautiful historic Japanese streets, this is the place to go!
-The houses are so private and closed-off, with all the bamboo blinds and wooden slats.
-The place has an air of mystery and secrets!
-It’s probably just my imagination, knowing that this is where geisha operate – in reality the buildings are probably perfectly everyday and mundane inside, but it was fun to explore, and really was like nowhere else.
+The houses are so private and closed-off, with bamboo blinds and wooden slats.
+There’s a real air of mystery and secrets!
+It’s probably just my imagination, knowing this is where geisha live and work – in reality the buildings are probably perfectly everyday and mundane inside, but it’s fun to explore – it’s like nowhere else.

 In Gion I found the old streets I’d been looking for in Kyoto.
-I much preferred it to the Sannenzakka / Ninnenzakka area near Kiyomizu-dera Temple (in my Southern Higashiyama video).
-It was less crowded and touristy and had so much more atmosphere.
-They’re fairly close together so you could easily visit both areas in one day.
+I much preferred it to the Sannenzaka / Ninnenzaka area near Kiyomizudera Temple, which are always so busy.
+It’s slightly less crowded and touristy and has so much more atmosphere.
+They’re fairly close together so you can easily wander between Gion and the Kiyomizudera area in one day.

-Perhaps it was the time of day – a lot of guidebooks recommend strolling through Gion in the evening.
-I’m sure it would be amazing at night-time, with the lights reflected in the canals and a real magical atmosphere.
-If I ever visit Kyoto again, I’d definitely come here again as it’s getting dark (my favourite time of day when we’re away!).
+Many guidebooks recommend strolling through Gion in the evening.
+I’m sure it’d be amazing at night-time, with the lights reflected in the canals and a real magical atmosphere.
+I’d love to visit as it’s getting dark (my favourite time of day whenever we’re travelling!).

 Where to See Geisha in Kyoto

 If you want to spot geisha in Kyoto, Gion is where they live and work.
 There are lots of high-end restaurants and tea houses.
-In the video you can see Gion Corner, the famous, grand theatre where you can watch maiko (trainee geisha) perform.
+Gion Corner is the famous, grand theatre where you can watch maiko (trainee geisha) perform.
 The ticket prices for foreigners are actually pretty reasonable.

 There are signs around Gion telling tourists not to touch geisha and to treat them with respect.
 I can’t believe that they have to tell you not to tug on their sleeves – like anyone else, geisha are busy at work and it seems natural to respect their privacy.
-I would have loved to spot one but we weren’t in luck.
+I’d love to spot one but have never been in luck.
 Later on in the day and in the evening is probably when you’re more likely to catch a glimpse.

 Shirakawa-Minami Dori

-My guidebook (Lonely Planet) mentioned that “the loveliest street in the whole of Asia” can be found in Gion.
-Of course, reading something like that, I was intrigued and we had to set out to find it!
+I’d heard that “the loveliest street in the whole of Asia” can be found in Gion.
+Of course, I was intrigued and we had to set out to find it!

 The street is Shirakawa-Minami Dori.
 We came across it from the east, where it meets Shinbashi Dori on a bridge.
 At the fork in the road is the small shrine you can see in the video.
 On one side is a street with trees and a canal, and the other is a small street with old wooden houses and iconic Japanese blinds.
 There are several restaurants – I didn’t try any of them but have heard that, as you’d expect, restaurants in this area are fairly high-end and pricey.